Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 This architecture retains the concept of a request token, as well as the token queue and token processor modules.
 It differs from the previous architecture in how it updates the UI after generating a request token.

 The previous architecture entered a pending state and waited for resolution of the token.
 This architecture performs an **optimistic update**.
-An simply assumes that the request token will resolve successfully, and updates the UI accordingly.
+It simply assumes that the request token will resolve successfully, and updates the UI accordingly.

 Of course, the token may _not_ resolve successfully.
 What then?
 In this case, the app will perform a **rollback**.
 This entails reverting the state of the app back to what it was prior to the user performing any actions for which token resolution failed.